anilmujagic/DeploymentCockpit/README.md

 Deployment Cockpit consists of three main components: Server, Job Runner and Targets.

-**Server** is the web application where all scripts and project definitions are stored.
+**Server** is the web application where all scripts and project definitions are stored and managed.
 It is the central place of the system from which deployments are initiated and monitored.

 **Job Runner** is windows service responsible for execution of deployment jobs initiated by the Server.
 It usually (but not necessary) runs on the same machine as the Server.